Breaking Emotional Eating Habits

 How to Fight Emotional Eating Stress

-Let’s have a look at stress because stress is certainly one of the most common reasons people turn to emotional eating (along with boredom, as emotional eating is, basically, comfort eating).
+Let’s have a look at stress because stress is certainly one of the most common reasons people turn to emotional eating (along with boredom because emotional eating is, basically, comfort eating).

-And there are many activities that can be employed that have been shown to reduce stress (although the effectiveness of any activity depends on the individual).
+And there are many activities that can be employed that have been shown to reduce stress (although the effectiveness of which is highly individualistic).

 Let’s consider some of the most effective ones: